UniMath/agda-unimath/src/foundation/mere-logical-equivalences.lagda.md

   {l1 l2 : Level} {A : UU l1} {B : UU l2}
   where

-  sym-mere-iff : A ⇔ B → B ⇔ A
+  sym-mere-iff : mere-iff A B → mere-iff B A sym-mere-iff =
-  sym-mere-iff =
     rec-trunc-Prop (prop-mere-iff B A) (unit-trunc-Prop ∘ inv-iff)
 ```